Austromarxism: Role of the Party

 Bauer rejected elitism as a method for the dissemination of class consciousness, straying away from normative Bolshevik notion of the party vanguard.
 The embodiment of the revolution in the Bauerian thought was an organic movement that developed from a groundswell of working-class awakening and gradual transition toward socialism.
 Bauer's assertions were grounded in earlier writings by other Austromarxists who had written before him, such as Max Adler, who posited that "the cultural interests of the intellectuals, and the mere interests of the working class, as a self-enclosed class, have little in common except the very general claim for a humanly decent existence."

 This departure from international socialist norms had been the consequence of the Austromarxists' desire to avoid creating what Gruber describes as a "the dictatorship of a caste over the masses."
 Paradoxically, the more normative Marxist structure of the core inner circle of educated urban intellectuals within the party had also developed in the SDAP well before the end of the war and remained at the center of party politics, reflecting a gap between the ideological persuasions of SDAP leadership and the party's behavior in practice that often manifested in other circumstances, such as with the relative lack of concern toward insufficient housing until the housing crisis in postwar Vienna necessitated the introduction of substantial construction projects.

+Humanism

+In contrast with the Lenin school of Marxism, which appealed to class-interest in the name of class war rather than to intellectual principles independent of class, the Austrian Marxists took in opposite view, in the estimation of Leszek Kolakowski.
+Instead, the Austromarxists attempted an intellectual appeal to all rational people of whatever class, stressing a moral universality in Marxism.

+He summarized the essentially humanistic appeal of the Austrians:

+"To be a Marxian socialist it was sufficient to think aright and to respect humane values that were not those of any particular class but would be embodied most perfectly in socialism....
+They regarded Marxism as the continuation of the 'natural' development of social knowledge, and socialism as the 'natural interpretation of human values in terms of present-day society."

+Rather than viewing Marxism as a tool for the proletariat and its intellectual leaders to rally their forces and muster their allies in order to politically annihilate their adversaries, Kolakowski indicated that the Austromarxists, "while accepting the principle of the class struggle, believed that everyone who took seriously the ideals of liberty, equality, and fraternity must, to be consistent with himself, adopt a socialist attitude whatever his own class-interests."